oOperaho/Cruzeiro/README.md

 ### → Create Python reference

-  * Heroku won't able the buildpacks if they aren't.
+  * Heroku won't be able to use the buildpacks if they aren't referred.
 I used **heroku buildpacks:set heroku/python** to set it.
   * This can be configurated at the **heroku create** command, creating the app and setting the buildpack inside.

 ### → Set Procfile and requirements